RDMachinery/FixedArithmeticUnit/README.md

 A Java class that performs **addition, subtraction, multiplication, and division** of integer values using **fixed-point representation**, carrying all remainders exactly and eliminating the rounding errors inherent to IEEE 754 floating-point.
+For certain common use cases, this class is superior to java.lang.BigDecimal.

 Every computation is reduced to integer addition and subtraction on a small set of private registers — no `*`, `/`, or `%` operators appear anywhere in the